FuryCooper/power-spectrum/README.md

 ```

 ### Installation
 Before doing "make", you might need to modify Makefile to include your own fftw library.
+Also kindly remind you
+that fftw3 might be not supported, so fftw2 library is recommended.

 ```
 make